Defense Lawyer Handles Probation Violations in Los Angeles County

 Passionately defending L.A. clients for 10 years

 If you have been accused of violating your probation or parole, the Law Offices of Arash Hashemi is ready to fight for you.
-To schedule an initial consultation with a lawyer at our firm, contact us by phone at (310) 894-8548 or contact us online.
+To schedule an initial consultation with a lawyer at our firm, contact us by phone at (310) 448-1529 or contact us online.
 We promptly return phone calls and emails.
-Our office is conveniently located in the Westside Towers in West Los Angeles, and within minutes of Santa Monica, Beverly Hills, and Westwood.
-We have flexible office hours, and we will visit you or your loved one in jail to discuss your case.
+Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
+We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.